The color force acting on a quark in the pion and nucleon: Introduction

-To our knowledge, the first attempts to theoretically quantify twist-3 and twist-4 matrix elements have been carried in~\cite{Balla:1997hf}.
-They have used a version of the ILM for vacuum structure, and chiral soliton version (following from it at large number of colors) for the nucleon.
-Without going into great details, their main conclusion is that the twist-3 matrix elements are non-zero but still suppressed by a power of the diluteness parameter.
-Let us also mention the recent study in~\cite{Hatta:2024otc} devoted to the twist-3 contributions for other (e.g. momentum) sum rules.
+To our knowledge, the first attempts to theoretically quantify twist-3 and twist-4 matrix elements have been carried out in~\cite{Balla:1997hf}.
+They have used a version of the ILM for the vacuum structure, and chiral soliton (large-$N_c$ realization of ILM) for the nucleon.
+Their main conclusion is that the twist-3 matrix elements are non-zero but still suppressed by a power of the diluteness parameter.